telstra/Cat-1-Development-Kit/README.md

 The included examples read data from sensors on the Genunino 101.
 [See here for instructions for setting up your Genuino 101.](https://github.com/telstra/TIC2017/wiki/2.1-Setting-up-the-Genuino-101).

-NOTE: there might be a few differences in the librarys mentioned in the docs vs the ones in this repo
+NOTE: there might be a few minor naming and folder differences in the librarys mentioned in the docs vs the ones in this repo